frappe/erpnext/erpnext/docs/user/manual/en/accounts/sales-invoice.md

 You can create a Sales Invoice directly from

-> Accounting > Documents > Sales Invoice > New Sales Invoice
+> Accounts > Billing > Sales Invoice > New Sales Invoice

-or Click on Make Invoice at the right hand corner of the Delivery Note.
+or you can Make a new Sales Invoice after you submit the Delivery Note.

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/accounts/sales-invoice.png">